WICG/navigation-api/README.md

 - `formData`: a [`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) object containing form submission data, or `null` if the navigation is not a form submission.

+- `requestDownload`: a string or null, indicating whether this navigation was initiated by a `<a href="..." download>` link.
+If it was, then this will contain the value of the attribute (which could be the empty string).

 - `info`: any value passed by `navigation.navigate(url, { state, info })`, `navigation.back({ info })`, or similar, if the navigation was initiated by one of those methods and the `info` option was supplied.
 Otherwise, undefined.
 See [the example below](#example-using-info) for more.

 - `signal`: an [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) which can be monitored for when the navigation gets aborted.